"Noisecore is not music insomuch as it is anti-music. It is a recreation of the sounds in our modern technological society through an abrasive form."

 - Pick an executable file on your computer.
 ANY executable file.
 Turn it into an audio file like .wav or .ogg.
 Instant sensory abuse.

 - Similarly, playing a CD's data track in a CD player too old to know better.
 C Ds with both music and data, such as Castlevania: Symphony of the Night, may have a hidden "track 0" to warn you.

 - Godzilla's roar in Godzilla (2014) was made to be very cacophonous and dissonant along with being loud.

-- The Rite Of Spring is possibly the earliest example of both auditory and visual Sensory Abuse working together.
+- The Rite of Spring by Igor Stravinsky is possibly the earliest example of both auditory and visual Sensory Abuse working together.
 Made in 1913, when this ballet debuted the discordant music, disturbing jerking motions of the dancers, and bizarrely jarring sets caused the audience to boo within the first 15 minutes, then riot before it was over.
 This Ballet is only half an hour long.

 - Nine Inch Nails has been known for this in both their music and their videos.
 Most infamously were the "Broken" videos of the early '90s.

 - Dir En Grey is very well known for doing this in their music, their lyrics, their music videos, and their lives.
 Agitated Screams Of Maggots which developed the "I'LL RAPE YOUR DAUGHTER ON YOUR GRAVE!!!" meme, is but only one example.

 - Many Youtube Poops, wherein it is called "ear rape".
 Some noteworthy ones: